 Is it any wonder that with so many competing influences the end result is often so bad.

-The SDSR would be completed against an unchanged backdrop, the same old vested interests, be that dashing fellows in red trousers, the industry lobby or plain old regional politics.
+The SDSR would be completed against an unchanged backdrop, the same old vested interests, be that dashing fellow in red trousers, the industry lobby or plain old regional politics.

 The South Atlantic